April 1, 1865 - During the U.S.

 they attempted to put out a fire started by the slaves.
 The state militia

 was called out to capture the rebels.
-Twenty one blacks were executed
+Twenty one of the slaves were executed

 and six committed suicide.